 Measurements were performed on the lowest, middle, and highest channel for each testing position for head SAR testing.
 Measurements were performed only on the middle channel if the SAR is below 3 dB of limit for body SAR testing.

-The DUT was set from the emulator to radiate maximum output power during all testing.
+The DUT was set from the emulator to radiate maximum output power during all testing for each band and its crest factor is 8.3.